okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-1-configure-terraform-cloud/index.md

 title: Configure your Terraform Cloud account
 ---

-# Managing multiple Okta environments tutorial 1: Configure Your Terraform Cloud account
+# Managing multiple Okta environments tutorial 1: Configure your Terraform Cloud account

 First, you'll need to connect your Terraform Cloud account to your Github repo and your development Okta org.
 Then you can configure it to react to changes in your Github repo (which imply you require a change to your Okta org).
 To achieve this, you'll: